Vitinho (footballer, born October 1993): Flamengo

 Following the 2018 Russian Super Cup game that CSKA won on 27 July 2018, the club announced that this was Vitinho's last game for them as they agreed on his transfer with Flamengo.
 Both clubs agreed in a €10 million transfer fee, so Vitinho became the highest transfer in Flamengo's history.

 On 4 August 2018 Vitinho debuted for Flamengo in a league match against Grêmio at Arena do Grêmio, Flamengo lost 2–0.
 He scored his first goal for his new club on 5 September 2018 in a Brazilian Série A 2–1 loss to Internacional at Estádio Beira-Rio.
 He finished 2018 season with a total of 28 appearances and 3 goals for Flamengo.

+Al-Shabab

+On 30 January 2024, Vitinho joined Al-Shabab on a six-month loan from Al-Ettifaq.